EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 layout: blog-post
 ---

-We are very excited to announce the first preview release of Event Store 6.0.0!
+We are excited to announce the first preview release of Event Store 6.0.0!
 With this release we want to show you where we are planning on taking Event Store in the future.

-This release is not intended to be used in production and is still rough around the edges, however we wanted to provide you with the release bits and we welcome your feedback.
+This release is not intended to be used in production and is still rough around the edges, however we want to provide you with a release candidate, and we welcome your feedback.

-If you encounter any issues, please don’t hesitate to open an issue on GitHub if there isn’t one already.
+If you encounter any issues, please don’t hesitate to [open an issue](https://github.com/EventStore/EventStore/issues/new) on GitHub if there isn’t one already.

 ## Important!

 With the preview release of Event Store, Event Store will only expose the external HTTP interface over HTTPS.

-This requires a TLS certificate, but for ease of use we have introduced a development mode which will use a self signed certificate intended for development use only.
+This requires a TLS certificate, but for ease of use we have introduced a development mode which uses a self signed certificate intended for development use only.
 Development mode can be enabled by specifying the `--dev` option when starting Event Store.

-# What’s new in Event Store
+## What’s new in Event Store

 There are a number of exciting features included in this preview:
 - The move to .NET Core 3.1